wmhilton-stoplight/platform-docs/2a.-style-guides/d-enable-style-guide.md

 Once you enable style guides, you can:

 - [Disable inherited rules](j-disable-rules.md).
+- Change the severity for enabled rules.
 - Create local targets and rules.
-- Use inherited targets in new rules.
+- Use inherited targets and functions in local rules.

+> Inherited targets and functions cannot be modified.

 To enable a style guide: